-Lye used to be available in the supermarket, but not anymore.
-You can find it in some hardware stores - often in the "drain cleaning" section.
-You need to be very careful that you're getting "100% sodium hydroxide" - do not buy it if it's not.
+Lye used to be available in the supermarket but not anymore.
+You might be able to find it in some hardware stores often in the drain cleaning section next to the Draino.
+In order for that lye to be effective in soapmaking, you need to make sure that you are getting 100 percent sodium hydroxide.
+Otherwise, do not buy it.

-- Buy lye direct from one of the following online mail order vendors - you're guaranteed to get high-quality pure lye that's appropriate for soap making, and you can buy it in whatever quantity you want:
+If you look online, you're guaranteed to find high-quality, pure lye that's appropriate for soap making, and you can buy it in whatever quantity you want from the following stores:

 - Bramble Berry

 - The Soap Dish